orkfpot/fgoUtils/README.md

 ## An Utility app for fgo with the goal of helping a user to navigate the information of fgo

-the functions I am planning to add are:
+the functions I am planning to add are: some of these are a in progress to make parsing data easier

 ### parse data
 - create chara list